lionell/monkey-in-java/README.md

 fib(6)
 ```

 You can find this and more examples in `examples` directory.
-To run this code type: `monkey examples/fib.mon`.
+To run this code type `monkey examples/fib.mon`.

 ## Functions - first class citizens